pb-dot/Socket_Programming/README.md

 ### Usage:
 - **Server:** Launch the chat server to act as end system.
 - **Client:** Connect to the server using the client application to act as another end system.

+## myArping
+### How to run my custom arping command (returns Mac of target Ip):
+- Copy all the .c files and the makefile in a folder
+- cd into that folder
+- sudo bash  // press enter
+- make       // press enter
+- ./app.out <iterface Name> <targetIp> // press enter
+- <b>  Press ctrl+c to see results</b>

 Feel free to contribute to our repository and enhance the software ecosystem!